-Putting a router on top of your gateway: Double NAT vs. single NAT
+Putting a router on top of another: Double NAT vs. single NAT

-This part means you get a Wi-Fi router, or mesh system, and use the existing gateway as though it were a modem.
+This part means you get a Wi-Fi router or mesh system and treat the existing gateway as though it were a modem.

-In this case, the hardware setup part is easy.
-Connect the WAN (Internet) port of the router — or the primary router unit of your mesh — to a LAN port of the gateway (or the existing router).
+In this case, the hardware setup part is easy: Connect the WAN (Internet) port of the new router — or the primary router unit of your mesh — to a LAN port of the gateway (or the existing router).

 Now configure your new router to our liking, and you’re all set.
 But it’s easy said than done.
 There are a couple of things to keep in mind.